 Weddings celebrate the decision between two people who love each other and decide to make a lifetime commitment, making this a great opportunity to offer gifts.
 However, there are some factors that can be confusing.

 With the rise in the number of second (and third or fourth) weddings, you might have questions about proper etiquette of bringing or sending a gift.
 Remember that this is a new start for this couple.
 It's never bad form to give a gift, so if you're ever in doubt, act on the side of generosity.

 If the bride or groom has been married before, you don’t have an obligation to give them a gift.
-However it is still a nice thing to do, whether or not you attend their wedding.
+However, it is still a nice thing to do, whether or not you attend their wedding.
 A gift is part of the celebration and shows that you are thinking of them on their special day.
-It also shows your support of their new life together.
+It also shows your support for their new life together.

 Type of Gift for Second Marriage

 The type of gift may be different from something you would give to a couple who has never been married before.
 Chances are, their household is already set up.
 They have all the toasters and kitchen gadgets they need, and their bathroom is probably well stocked with towels and linens.
 If you give them more pots and pans, they might not have room for them.

 If you're on a limited budget, you may want to go in with others for a nice gift.
 Coworkers can throw a nice luncheon and take a collection for a gift card.
 There is nothing wrong with being creative with gifts, such as babysitting for children from a previous marriage or adding extra money for the honeymoon.

 Find out if the couple has registered at a store and choose something from the registry.
 If they haven’t, consider a gift card to their favorite restaurant or event you know they will both enjoy.
 A gift card for a couple's massage or dinner cruise will probably be appreciated.
 Some couples may have everything they need and request a contribution to a charity or special cause.